korreman/pong/README.md

 `pong` also supports AUR helpers through the `--aur-helper` parameter.
-Upkeep operations will be dispatched to the helper, while search and installation are gated behind a flag.
+Upkeep operations will be dispatched to the helper, while AUR search and installation are gated behind a flag.
-This ensures that AUR packages are properly managed, but AUR packages aren't installed unintentionally.
+This ensures that AUR packages are properly managed, but users are aware of whether packages are from the AUR.

 ## Commands